Skybox-Technologies/bjs-ecs/libs/bjs-ecs/README.md

   return { id: 'door', locked: isLocked };
 }

+// Subscribe to events when entities are added to the world. entityEvents.on('add', [door], (entity) => {
+  // This callback is invoked whenever an entity, which includes the components specified in the second argument, is added to the world. console.log('Entity added: ', entity.door);
+});

+// Subscribe to events when entities are removed from the world. entityEvents.on('remove', [door], (entity) => {
+  // This callback is invoked whenever an entity, which includes the components specified in the second argument, is removed from the world. console.log('Entity removed: ', entity.door);
+});

 // add entity with components (and tag)
 // component properties propagate to entity with typing const redDoor = addEntity([door(true), color('#ff0000'), 'static']);